oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 "In this tutorial, we will leverage [OpenID Connect](https://www.okta.com/openid-connect/) (OIDC) to allow our DevOps team to securely access their EKS clusters on AWS.
 We use  [Role Based Access Control (RBAC) ](https://www.okta.com/identity-101/what-is-role-based-access-control-rbac/)] to enforce least privilege without the need to configure AWS IAM roles. :sunglasses: "

 We'll highlight the steps to manually enable an OIDC provider on your EKS clusters.
-At the end of this tutorial, we’ll point to resources you can leverage to automate all those steps.
+At the end of this tutorial, we'll point to resources you can leverage to automate all those steps.

-Below is the target architecture you’ll be deploying:
+Below is the target architecture you'll be deploying:

 {% img blog/secure-access-to-eks/2.png alt:"Okta + EKS Architecture" width:"800" %}{: .center-image }